iglfranks/record-project-4/README.md

   }, [records])
 ```

 I then built the individual record page to display the record's information, providing numerous external sources such as a purchase link and a soundcloud clip of the music using 'react-player'.
-The page shows the artists who are feature on the record, each providing a link to the individual artist page as well as having hover-activated triggers to display the artists name.
+The page shows the artists who are featured on the record, each providing a link to the individual artist page as well as having hover-activated triggers to display the artists name.
 I created a separate component for the displaying of the record's reviews, which also contains the functionality for authenticating a user in order to display the option to delete a review as long as they created it.
 I achieved this by acquiring the token from local storage and splitting it apart to reveal the payload.
 From this, the user's ID can be obtained to cross reference.

 ```javascript
 useEffect(() => {